 - Become more frequent

-- Routinely disrupt sleep or the sleep of other family members
+- Routinely disrupt the sleep of the person with sleep terrors or other family members

-- Persist beyond the teen years or begin in adulthood
+- Continue beyond the teen years or start in adulthood

 Various factors can contribute to sleep terrors, such as:

 - Sleep schedule disruptions, travel or sleep interruptions